huggingface/blog/hf-bitsandbytes-integration.md

 ## A gentle summary of LLM.int8(): zero degradation matrix multiplication for Large Language Models

-Authors of LLM.int8() have demonstrated that it is crucial to comprehend the scale-dependent emergent properties of transformers in order to understand why traditional quantization fails for large models.
-They demonstrate that performance deterioration is caused by outlier features, which we explain in the next section.
+In LLM.int8(), we have demonstrated that it is crucial to comprehend the scale-dependent emergent properties of transformers in order to understand why traditional quantization fails for large models.
+We demonstrate that performance deterioration is caused by outlier features, which we explain in the next section.
 The LLM.int8() algorithm itself can be explain as follows.

 In essence, LLM.int8() seeks to complete the matrix multiplication computation in three steps:
 1. From the input hidden states, extract the outliers (i.e. values that are larger than a certain threshold) by column.